D3Ext/maldev/README.md

 ***New features and bugs reports are welcome***

-# TODO

-:negative_squared_cross_mark: Kerberos protocol implementation

-:negative_squared_cross_mark: Windows token impersonation

-:negative_squared_cross_mark: More system enumeration functions

 # TL;DR

-There are some functions that I have not implemented because they are really easy to use with `os` package like `os.Remove()` which removes a file.
+There are some functions that I have not implemented because they are really easy to do with `os` package like `os.Remove()` which removes a file.

 # Disclaimer